eddpeterson/theBucketList/Readme.md

 * Allow user to rename the todo by showing "rename" button when mouse over
 * Allow user to set status of a todo from none to active, completed wen mouse over
 * Allow users to remove item on mouse over and show confirmation
+* Have to look how to place external plugin js and css assets.
+Maybe something missing in configs because I upgraded from rails 3.1.rc to 3.1